 Experiential events span external marketing campaigns and internal corporate gatherings.
 Common contexts include:

-The common denominator: experiential events make audiences participants, not spectators.
+The common thread: experiential events make audiences participants, not spectators.

 How to Design a Successful Experiential Event

-Great experiential events combine creativity with logistics.
-Best practices include:
+Effective experiential events combine creativity with logistics.
+Key principles:

-• Define the emotional goal: ask, “What do we want participants to feel?”
+Define the emotional goal: what do you want participants to feel?

-• Build around storytelling: design environments and experiences that reinforce a narrative.
+Build around storytelling: design environments that reinforce a narrative.

-• Balance work and play: blend educational segments with fun, sensory, or cultural activities.
+Balance work and play: blend education with sensory and cultural activities.

-• Design for shareability: create Instagrammable or memorable touchpoints.
+Design for shareability: create memorable touchpoints people want to post about.

 The strongest experiential events connect strategy, creativity, and execution seamlessly.